strongio/evolutionary-optimization/README.md

 19. Qolomany, B., Maabreh, M., Al-Fuqaha, A., Gupta, A. and Benhaddou, D., 2017, June.
 Parameters optimization of deep learning models using Particle swarm optimization.
 In Wireless Communications and Mobile Computing Conference (IWCMC), 2017 13th International (pp. 1285-1290).
 IEEE.

 20. Powell, M.J., 1964.
 An efficient method for finding the minimum of a function of several variables without calculating derivatives.
 The computer journal, 7(2), pp.155-162.

+21. Wales, D J, and Doye J P K, Global Optimization by Basin-Hopping and the Lowest Energy Structures of Lennard-Jones Clusters Containing up to 110 Atoms.
+Journal of Physical Chemistry A, 1997, 101, 5111.